 Badminton is popular with a committed core of students who attend practices twice a week in the Michaelmas and Lent terms.
 The School team plays several matches during the year against local schools, and pupils of all ages are involved in the squad.
 An annual inter-house competition inevitably creates stong rivalry.

 Shrewsbury School has a thriving community of basketball players who train three times a week and normally play one match per week against local schools in both knockout cup and league competitions.
-Training takes place on a Monday, Wednesday and Thursday and is available to boys in all year groups.
-There is a strong core of overseas students who perform very well in basketball and have often acquired the skills at their previous schools in clubs and schools in Hong Kong.
-The players work with a committed external coach under the guidance of Mr Hughes, Housemaster of Ridgemount, who also arranges the fixtures.
-There is an U19 and U16 team who play in the county league and knockout and also the English Schools’ Basketball League where we play five other schools in the West Midlands area.
+Training takes place on a Tuesday, Wednesday and Thursday and is available to boys and girls in all year groups.
+There is a strong core of overseas students who perform very well in basketball and have often acquired the skills at their previous schools in clubs and schools .
+The players work with two committed external coaches, Geoff Parry and Josh Crutchley, who are hugely experienced as players, coaches and officials, under the guidance of Mr Hughes, Housemaster of Ridgemount, who also arranges the fixtures.

-Along with the training sessions there are opportunities for boys to go and watch the Shropshire Warriors play in Telford and the coach also organises a Sunday training camp once per term, which is always popular as it gives boys a chance to really work at their skills in an intense period of time.
+Along with the training sessions there are opportunities for pupils to go and watch the Shropshire Warriors play in Telford and the coach also organises a Sunday training camp once per term, which is always popular as it gives pupils a chance to really work at their skills in an intense period of time.

 The Fencing Club meets every Wednesday (5pm - 6.30pm) and every Saturday (2pm until 4.30pm) under the tutorship of professional coaches Ken and Andrew Holding, both of whom are British Fencing qualified.
 Andrew is a former British cadet sabreuer with over twenty years of fencing experience and well known on the sabre circuit.
 Ken has represented the West Midlands on numerous occasions and has been runner up at the West Midlands mens foil and mens sabre, and placed second and third at the Shropshire Open and Hereford and Worcester Open respectively.